Corporate America’s new dilemma: raising prices to cover higher transport costs

 “We don’t believe we’re going to recoup all of our freight cost increases for the balance of the year,” Snee told Reuters in an interview, noting operating margin sank to 13.2 percent, from 15.6 percent due to higher costs - including freight - in the most recent quarter.

-Confectionary and snack company Mondelez International Inc halted operations over a weekend late last month at its Toledo, Ohio wheat flour mill - the second-largest flour mill in the United States - because the plant could not get enough rail cars to carry flour to bakeries, a spokeswoman said.
+Confectionary and snack company Mondelez International Inc (MDLZ.O) halted operations over a weekend late last month at its Toledo, Ohio wheat flour mill - the second-largest flour mill in the United States - because the plant could not get enough rail cars to carry flour to bakeries, a spokeswoman said.

 She declined to comment on whether Mondelez would raise prices to cover any higher costs.

-A new government regulation for drivers and truck availability are pushing up freight costs at JM Smucker Co.
+A new government regulation for drivers and truck availability are pushing up freight costs at JM Smucker Co (SJM.N).
 “We anticipate inflationary pressures likely to cause upward price movements in a variety of categories,” Chief Financial Officer Mark Belgya said last week at an analyst conference.

 To be sure, transportation costs are just a sliver of the price consumers pay at the grocery store.
 The U.S. Department of Agriculture estimates transportation represents just 3.3 cents of every dollar consumers spend.